 Each year, we hope to provide students with a real-world opportunity within the confines of the classroom.
 This is often referred to as experiential education or project-based learning.
-Through units like Ad Apprentices, we hope to connect students' school work with real life and the work skills they will need as employees (such as planning, organization, research, and time management).
+Through units like Ad Apprentices, we hope to connect work students do in school with real life and the work skills they will need as employees (for example, planning, organization, research, and time management).